Blinken-Lights/ASCII/Daemon/README.md

 - Bernoulli Gate
 - Sample and Hold
 - Envelope Generator ..
 EG voltage controlled AR or AD
+- Clock Divider / Multiplier with 2 voltage controlled divisions from one clock input

 This repo contains BOM and part position files that should be compatible with JLCPCB.